My dear friends, I hope you are all doing well in this challenging situation. The…

 What is EcoCriticism?

 In the simplest possible terms, ‘Eco Criticism is the study of the relationship between literature and the physical environment.’
 It was proposed by the pioneer or the father of this theory in the USA, Cheryll Glotfelty.
-And I hope, even if this EcoCriticism or Green studies as a theory is not so popular, those who are curious in this field must be knowing it already.
-The study of nature as presented in the pieces of literature is what that has been the playground of the people concerned with this rather new movement in literary theories.
-As per the term Eco-Criticism, it only came into the major play after the attempts of Cheryll Glotfelty, right since the 1989 WLA (Western Literature Association) conference.
+And I hope, even if this EcoCriticism or Green studies as a theory is not so popular, those who are curious about this field must be knowing it already.
+The study of nature as presented in the pieces of literature is what has been the playground of the people concerned with this rather new movement in literary theories.
+As per the term Eco-Criticism, it only came into the major play after the attempts of Cheryll Glotfelty, right after the 1989 WLA (Western Literature Association) conference.
 Glotfelty urged the scholars to use this term to refer to the belt of studies which was previously popular as the study of green writing.
 It was her effort in the USA that Eco Criticism became popular as a theory with this name.
 Scholars also trace it back to 1978 William Rueckert’s essay and also Karl Kroeber’s back in 1974.
 However, the lion’s share, no doubt, rests with Cheryll!

 EcoCriticism as a literary theory: